Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_mc/addIO.rst

 In this section of the tutorial, we will cover how to add flows, inputs, and outputs of compartments to the model.
-Begin by scroling to the **Input/Output** box on the **Create Model** Tab.
-We will being by adding the flows between species.
+Begin by scroling to the **Input/Output** box on the **Create Model** tab.
+Press the addition button to begin adding the below flows between species information.
 Again, here is the overall flow model:

 .. container:: bordergrey